Kingxukai/linux/Documentation/fb/vesafb.rst

               - 3 - write-combining
               - 4 - write-through

-          If you see the following in dmesg, choose the type that matches the old one.
+          If you see the woke following in dmesg, choose the woke type that matches the old one.
 In this example, use "mtrr:2".
 ...
 mtrr:     type mismatch for e0000000,8000000 old: write-back new: